 Pay Your Rent Upfront

 Offer to pay your rent up-front.
-If the building isn’t rent-stabilized and the land can accept up-front payment it can usually lead to a decent saving for you.
-Large landlords might only give you a small 2-3% discount for paying up-front, but smaller landlords may offer a larger discount as high as 5 or even 10% off the yearly rent.
+If the building isn’t rent-stabilized and the land can accept up-front payment, it can usually lead to a decent saving for you.
+Large landlords might only give you a small 2-3% discount for paying up-front, but smaller landlords may offer a more considerable discount as high as 5 or even 10% off the yearly rent.

 If you rent in a condo, you’ll likely be renting directly from an individual unit owner, and you’ll have more negotiating power.
 Remember that condos usually come with higher move-in, application, and brokerage fees, so the price is generally lower on a per month basis to take into account those costs.

 New developments have hundreds of units to fill, and having them sit on the market means lost revenue for the landlord.
 This makes them prime targets for concessions.
 One or even two months of free rent are not uncommon when renting in a new development.

 Do your research and be reasonable